jonathanstowe/raku-unix-privileges/README.md

 ## Installation

-Assuming ypu have a working Rakudo Perl 6 installation you can install this with *zef* :
+Assuming ypu have a working Rakudo installation you can install this with *zef* :

     zef install UNIX::Privileges